Tetrads in SU(3) X SU(2) X U(1) Yang-Mills geometrodynamics: Conclusions

 \end{enumerate}

 In previous works we proved theorems about the relationship of local groups of gauge transformations and local groups of tetrad transformations in curved spacetimes.
-In particular $U(1)$ in reference \cite{A}, and $SU(2) \times U(1)$ in reference \cite{A2}.
+In particular $U(1)$ in reference \cite{A}, and $SU(2) \times U(1)$ in reference \cite{A2,A3}.
 In this work we proved similar results but now with a local gauge group of transformations $SU(3) \times SU(2) \times U(1)$.
 We found geometrical counterparts to gauge structures.
-The special kind of tetrads we found in \cite{A} provided a fundamental tool.
+The special kind of tetrads we found in paper \cite{A} provided a fundamental tool.
 However, duality transformations were elementary in the electromagnetic case.
 We had to find new more general local duality transformations \cite{DEHETEI}$^{,}$\cite{HETEI}$^{,}$\cite{DEGOHETEI} when developing an algorithm for diagonalization of the stress-energy tensor both in the $SU(2)$, and the $SU(3)$ cases.
 Duality transformations turned out to be a fundamental tool.
 The new gauge invariant objects (\ref{GI1}-\ref{GI3}) play a role in the diagonalization algorithm since by using them as a parallel guide we were able to establish a gauge invariant block diagonalization procedure.
 Once the skeletons are oriented at every point in spacetime, then we proceed to transform the tetrads through LB1 and LB2 ``rotations'', fixing the ``diagonal gauge''.
 In other words diagonalizing the two remaining blocks in the diagonal.
 In this way we devise the diagonalization algorithm as a geometrical process involving new duality transformations that relates tetrads, skeletons and gauge vectors with the stress-energy tensor diagonal final structure.
+It is relevant to underscore the many possible applications of the new tetrad techniques, for example in the field of Cosmology, see the paper \cite{CDEL} and the set of references in this work.
 We quote from \cite{RJ} ``However, if we put aside the issue of gravitational dynamics and focus only on the gravitational field variables, we can find many (notational) analogies to gauge fields.
 These analogies are useful for motivating and constructing gravitational counterparts to gauge theoretic entities.
 Correspondingly, aspects of general relativity can inform topics in gauge theory''.
-By establishing a link between the local gauge groups of transformations and local geometrical groups of transformations, like in \cite{A}$^{,}$\cite{A2}, we are trying to bring the gauge theories into a geometric formulation.
+By establishing a link between the local gauge groups of transformations and local geometrical groups of transformations, like in papers \cite{A}$^{,}$\cite{A2,A3}, we are trying to bring the gauge theories into a geometric formulation.
+This is a paper about grand Standard Model gauge theories - General Relativity gravity unification and grand group unification in four-dimensional curved Lorentzian spacetimes.
 The geometrization of the gauge theories is where we are aiming at.